Commendium

 email

 We had collected data earlier in the year when we visited the cave in winter to gain the advantage of low water levels and sparse vegetation.
 The first model, created by drone, using thousands of aerial shots was of the entrance dolines, huge depressions in the ground, along the bottom of which the River Reka flows before entering the caves.
-The second model of the cave, a stupendously huge file, created using a Riegl Vz-400 terrestrial scanner converted to a single 3D point cloud.
+The second model of the cave, a stupendously huge file, created using a Riegl terrestrial (TSL) scanner converted to a single 3D point cloud.

 Upon opening the resulting point-cloud, it presented itself as perfect, but consisted of four million polygons, which meant slow processing even with our high spec computers.
 First task, the model had to be decimated, bringing it down to a manageable size.

-Once the erroneous areas had been cleared, the next task was to texture the cave.
-Due to the sheer size of the cave, it is impossible to capture the textures, as one would with photogrammetry.
+Once the erroneous areas had been solved, the next task was to texture the model of the cave.
 Using photographs taken from sections of the cave, our art department created bespoke images to be used as textures.
 This is a tricky task, because all cave photography has artificial light, usually an orange or green hue cast by the lighting used.
-The cave must look real, with the colours looking as though you were viewing it in perfect daylight.Skojanske 3d model before and after
+The cave must look real, with the colours looking as though you were viewing it in perfect daylight.

 Texturing a cave of this size needs care, thoughtful planning, and a flair for environmental imagery.
 Careful seams were placed throughout the cave model, following the natural contours of the cave system.
 The textures were then baked onto the model to add height and increase realism.